 Anxiety frustration can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel easily frustrated once and a while and not that often, feel easily frustrated off and on, or feel frustrated all the time.
+For example, you may feel easily frustrated once in a while and not that often, feel easily frustrated off and on, or feel frustrated all the time.

 Anxiety frustration may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.

 Anxiety frustration can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.